joel-beck/readnext/README.md

 ## Installation

 Currently, the `readnext` package is not available on PyPI but can be installed directly from GitHub.

+This project requires Python 3.10.
+Earlier versions of Python are not supported.
+Future support for higher versions will be available once the `torch` and `transformers` libraries are fully compatible with Python 3.11 and beyond.

 Note: The project has recently been migrated from Pandas to Polars for massive performance improvements.
 Thus, it is currently recommended to install the package from the `polars` branch.